 The DPS parameter is used to set the printing speed for the printer.
-Refer to Table 4-2 for the list of print speeds, DPS values, and corresponding inches per second values.
-To print at greater speeds, change the DPS value to a lower setting as shown on Table 4-2.
+Refer to Table 4-1 for the list of print speeds, DPS values, and corresponding inches per second values.
+The printer has a default speed of 3.5 inches per second (IPS), which is a DPS value of 7.
+To print at greater speeds, change the DPS value to a lower setting as shown on Table 4-1.
 Generally, better print quality is achieved by printing at lower speeds, however this is also dependent on the media and contrast settings as well.